Check out books at the WTAMU Cornette Library on how to apply accessibility to online teaching, organizations, web

 Texas A&M University Web Accessibility, Usability, and Standards (opens new window) website provides resources, guidelines, and information to help campus Webmasters, developers, and designers with issues of best practices and compliance.

-Web Accessibility Initiative (WAI) (opens new window) - WAI of the World Wide Web Consortium (W3C) develops support materials and resources to help understand and implement Web accessibility.
+Web Accessibility Initiative (WAI) (opens new window) - WAI of the W3C develops support materials and resources to help understand and implement Web accessibility.
 WAI also develops the Web Content Accessibility Guidelines (WCAG) widely regarded as the international standard for Web accessibility.

 Web Accessibility Tutorials (opens new window) - draft tutorials on how to create websites that meet WCAG from the W3C WAI.